Skip Navigation Links

 WTPA41-45 PHFO (HFOTCDCP1-5) – C. Pacific

 The Tropical Cyclone Discussion describes the rationale for the forecaster’s analysis and forecast of a tropical cyclone.
 It will typically discuss the observations justifying the analyzed intensity of the cyclone, a description of the environmental factors expected to influence the cyclone’s future track and intensity, and a description of the numerical guidance models.
-It may also describe the forecaster’s degree of confidence in the official forecast, discuss possible alternate scenarios, and highlight unusual hazards, and provide a summary of key messages.
+It may also describe the forecaster’s degree of confidence in the official forecast, discuss possible alternate scenarios, highlight unusual hazards, and provide a summary of key messages.
 The product also includes a table of forecast positions and intensities in knots and miles per hour out to 120 h.
-This table also indicates the forecast status of the cyclone, which may include any of the following: inland, dissipated, or post tropical.
+This table also indicates the forecast status of the cyclone, which may include any of the following: inland, dissipated, post tropical, or change in status from subtropical to tropical (or vice versa).
 “Post tropical” describes a cyclone that no longer possesses sufficient tropical characteristics to be considered a tropical cyclone; however these cyclones can continue to produce heavy rains and high winds.
 A remnant low is a post-tropical cyclone that no longer possesses the convective organization required of a tropical cyclone and has maximum sustained winds of less than 34 knots.
 An extratropical cyclone is a cyclone of any intensity for which the primary energy source results from the temperature contrast between warm and cold air masses.

 Tropical Cyclone Discussions for Atlantic tropical cyclones are normally issued every six hours at 5:00 AM EDT, 11:00 AM EDT, 5:00 PM EDT, and 11:00 PM EDT (or 4:00 AM EST, 10:00 AM EST, 4:00 PM EST, and 10:00 PM EST).
 Depending on the cyclone’s location and forecast track, advisories may also be issued in Central Time (CDT or CST), Atlantic Standard Time (AST), Cabo Verde Standard Time (CVT), or Greenwich Mean Time (GMT).